PacifAIst/API2CHAT/README.md

 3. Under **Branch**, select `main` and click **Save**.
 4. Your live link will be generated in minutes.

-## 🤖 Provider Examples by Default (RECOMMENDED: click 'Custom' to use yours)
+## 🤖 Provider Examples by Default (RECOMMENDED: click 'Custom' for yours)

 | Provider | Base URL | Default Model |
 | :--- | :--- | :--- |